TheOnlyZac/dagviz/readme.md

 * Blue is Complete (2)
 * Gray is Final (3)

-Each node displays it's address in memory.
+Each node displays it's unique ID.
+Right click a node to view/copy its memory address.
 Nodes also have descriptive names in the game's code, but as of now there is no method to automatically associate a node with its name.

 Diamond-shaped tasks have checkpoints.
 When you die, you respawn at the last targeted checkpoint.